Updated June 2024

 This information on this page is basically a condensed version of my book Camino de Santiago Practical Preparation and Background.

-In Ocotber 2021 I fully updated it to take account of the changes on the Camino in the last few years and especially the most recent changes brought about by the Covid-19 pandemic.
+In October 2021 I fully updated it to take account of the changes on the Camino in the last few years and especially the most recent changes brought about by the Covid-19 pandemic.
 It's available from Amazon.
+Obviously the Covid stuff is irrelevant now but the other information is still valid.

 This image should bring you to the book on the Amazon website for your country.
 If you don't see an image you may need to disable your ad blocker or add this site to its whitelist.